dhdeangelis/astro_sun_position/README.md

 NOTES:

-The main program runs betewwn lines 001 and 054.
+The main program runs between lines 001 and 054.
 Lines 085 - 133 are a subroutine to calculate the number of days between the two given dates.
 This subroutine is an implementation of the recipe given in page 5 of the book "Practical Astronomy with your calculator" by Peter Duffett-Smith.

 # astro_sun_ephemeris_simple.pl